Master of Science in Physics

 - Usually completed by end of summer quarter of the first year

 The Standard Path to the Master's Degree is normally completed within one calendar year.
-The nine (9) graded courses are taken during the Fall, Winter and Spring quarters, and the Master's Thesis is written during the late Spring and Summer.
+The nine (9) graded courses are taken during the Fall, Winter and Spring quarters, research is done throughout the year, and the Master's Thesis is written during the late Spring and Summer.

 - Twelve (12) graded courses are required